PhilipWilliams0/BeckenhamTennisBTC/README.md

          1. As a First Time Visitor, I want to understand the website quickly and learn more detail about the organisation.
          2. As a First Time Visitor, I want to know who the pro tennis coaching staff are.
          3. As a First Time Visitor, I want to know which surface(s) you can play on.
-         4. As a First Time Visitor, I'm disabled and want to know about on-site facilities.
          5. As a First Time Visitor, I want to know what else does the organisation offer.

       - #### Returning Visitor Goals